 Required laboratory includes techniques such as microscopy, biochemical analysis, and use of the scientific method.

 BIOL 203 GENERAL BIOLOGY II

-An introduction to the study of anatomy, physiology and classification of plants and animals, which includes structure/function relationships, reproduction, development and control systems.
+An introduction to the study of anatomy, and physiology animals, which includes structure/function relationships, reproduction, development and control systems, which a strong emphasis on the human body.